vlntnwbr/HanserPyLibrary/README.md

 ## Usage
 `py -m hanser_py_library.main [OPTIONS]`

-* *If no OPTIONS are or an URL is missing, there will be input prompts to add at least one valid URL*
+*  *If no OPTIONS are provided or an URL is missing, there will be input prompts to add at least one valid URL*
 *  *If two different paths are supplied for -o and -fo the program will exit.*

 ### Options
 | **Short** | **Long** | **Description** |